 GUERRILLA TACOS BRINGS LA FLAVOURS TO YOUR PLATE

 The story of how he got his start dots throughout the book- who doesn’t love a good origin story- and Wesley’s tale is easy to get behind.
-Down to his last $167 in his bank account, he spends most of it on groceries and set up a cart outside a friend’s cafe.
-While it’s cliche to say the rest is history, his climb up the LA food scene is inspiring to say the least!
+Down to his last $167 in his bank account, he spends most of it on groceries and sets up a cart outside a friend’s cafe.
+While it’s cliche to say the rest is history, his climb up the LA food scene is inspiring, to say the least!

-Recipes are ingredient driven, all with detailed step by step directions.
-Inventive and creative, Wesley’s recipes are crowd pleasers, and meant to be shared.
+Recipes are ingredient-driven, all with detailed step-by-step directions.
+Inventive and creative, Wesley’s recipes are crowd-pleasers and meant to be shared.
 Wild boar tacos, turkey neck confit burrito and pozole (whole pig) offer carnivores upgrades on the classics while seafood makes an appearance but in unexpected ways, like the pork belly and caviar taco or octopus and chorizo combo which is dog-eared for good reason.
-Veg friendly finds like roasted pumpkin, corn tacos and golden beet poke tostada level the playing field for plant lovers.
+Veg-friendly finds like roasted pumpkin, corn tacos and golden beet poke tostada level the playing field for plant lovers.
 Interesting ingredients pair with non-traditional spices, like using Old Bay seasoning with his crab taquitos.
 Even waffles make an appearance in Guerrilla Tacos!